 When it comes to wedding and portrait photography you can go big.
 Really big.

 However, it really isn’t necessary.
-Cameras like the 5DMKII can handle all the challenges of a wedding and then some.
+Cameras like the 5DMKIII can handle all the challenges of a wedding and then some.
 You will definitely be reaching deep into your pockets to produce the money necessary for these work horse cameras.

-There are, of course, advantages to th
+There are, of course, advantages to the more expensive cameras.

 What you’ll end up with is better build quality, faster frames per second, better autofocus, and a larger camera.